• Skip to primary navigation

 french toast

 Serve immediately with your choice of toppings.
 Butter and maple syrup are a classic, but I prefer to make my 5 minute, sugar free, fruit compote to serve on top to make a complete toddler-friendly meal.
+Chantilly cream is a beautiful, decadent addition as well.

 Voilà!
-Delicious, wholesome French toast is as easy as that!
+Delicious, wholesome, French toast is as easy as that!

 Bon Appetit,